Pollen Affects on Exterior House Painting

-If you are having windows and doors painted, they must be opened.
+If you are having windows and doors painted, unless they are stationary they will likely have to be opened.
 You may want to consider picking a time of year with moderate temperatures to have your windows and doors completely open.

 If you are planning to paint during pollen season, consider how pollen affects you and your family.
-If high pollen counts leave you or your family sniffling and sneezing, having your house open during pollen season may be a bad idea.
+If high pollen counts leave you or your family sniffling and sneezing, having your house open during pollen season may not be ideal.

 Keep in mind that it is perfectly fine to paint during pollen season, but it may not be the best option for you or your family.